 True fat loss means you will lose fat all over, including your armpits.

 Why is this an important point?
-Well, I have firsthand experience in this.
-Despite working out consistently for many years, at the end of 2017, I noticed that when I wasn’t as lean as I had been in years prior, I had more fat peaking out of my tank tops in my underarm area.
+Well, I have firsthand experience with this.
+Despite working out consistently for many years, at the end of 2017, I noticed that when I wasn’t as lean as I had been in years prior, I had more fat peeking out of my tank tops in my underarm area.

 Since I had been no less consistent in my workouts, the truth pointed to one thing and one thing only.
 I had gained weight due to a carb and calorie surplus, and some of that fat deposit went toward the creation of this “pit pooch.”
 I felt determined to reverse this and focused on tightening my nutrition for approximately 8 weeks.
 You will see that losing weight ALL over (and I obviously lost in my legs and hips) meant that I also reduced that armpit fat.
 Success!